 There are very few things in business and life that have such awesome power that they cause the Catholic Church to attempt to ban them.
 Music is one exception.
-Read on after taking a look at the awesome power that is Black Sabbath:

 Black Sabbath came not from leafy suburbs of Surrey, nor did they study classical music at Oxford or Cambridge.
 They crawled out from the gutters of the industrial heartland of Birmingham, with three degrees in classic rock.
 Their music reflected a much harsher upbringing.
 Pioneers of the music genre called heavy metal, their music conjured up images of grime, paranoia and … devil worship, according to some.
 Let me explain.